RTAkland/KEmbeddableResources/README.md

 # KEmbeddableResources

 > This plugin is used for Kotlin native app development(like ktor native server),
-> that can embedded the resources into executable binary file,
+> that can embed the resources into executable binary file,
 > and provide some simple & lightweight API to get the resources like this:

 ```kotlin